 - Introduce unconditional Universal Basic Income (UBI) for all adult citizens.
-That income would equal 20% of the average wage but no more than $500 per annum (valued at 2032 level).
+That income would equal for example 20% of the average wage but no more than $500 per annum (valued at 2030 level).
 It would be funded by GWRF – 70% and the recipient country – 30%.

 - Introduce conditional Universal Supplementary Benefit for those in employment for at least 16 hours a week.
-It would amount to 20% of country’s average wage with a cap of $500 p.a.
+It might amount to 20% of country’s average wage with a cap of $500 p.a.

 - Introduce minimum living wage which would be at 60% of the average wage.
 Unconditional and conditional Income would count towards the living wage